codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call an old snowman?
-Water.
+What is a tornado's favorite game to play?
+Twister!

 ## Daily Trivia

-What is the most preferred image format used for logos in the Wikimedia database?
+Which of the following computer components can be built using only NAND gates?
- 1. .png
+ 1. ALU
- 2. .jpeg
+ 2. Register
- 3. .svg
+ 3. RAM
- 4. .gif
+ 4. CPU

 <details>
   <summary>Answer</summary>
-  .svg
+  ALU
 </details>